cubiio/samatkins.me/content/post/command-line-git-aliases.md

 tags = ['bash', 'command-line', 'git', 'linux', 'macOS', 'programming'] draft = false
 +++
 Working with version control is a must for good software development.
 I use git personally and at work.
-The GUI in VS Code for some git work e.g. viewing diffs.
+The GUI in VS Code is good for some git work e.g. viewing diffs.
 However, for some tasks it is fast and productive to use the command line.

 There are some commands that are very useful but are too long to type each time i.e. they are good candidates to save as an alias.
 For example: